 Verdict / This is the best sound machine in our comparison.
 The overall sound quality and sound masking abilities are unmatched.

 As far as sound machines go, this is the complete package.
 The sound profiles are realistic and natural as well as adjustable in both volume and tone.
 The quality of the sound profiles within the Deep Sleep are unmatched by the competition, and the sound masking ability of the white noise profiles excelled in our sound masking tests.
-For these reasons, the HoMedics Deep Sleep HDS-2000 is the Top Ten Reviews Gold Award winner.

 - Total Number of Sounds